tanindatascience/AirlinePassenger-Satisfaction-Modeling/README.md

 1. ID: Unique customer ID
 2. Gender: Male/Female
 3. Age: Integer values
-4. Customer Type: First time travelers or returning travelers
+4. Customer Type: First-time travellers or returning travellers
 5. Type of Travel: Business or Leisure
 6. Class: Business, Economy or Economy Plus
 7. Flight Distance, Departure Delay and Arrival Delay: All 3 are integer values
 8. All other categorical variables including 'Satisfaction', 'Check-In Service' etc.: These are marked on a scale of 0 to 5 with 0 being the worst feedback given by a passenger and 5 being the best.

-**TASK AT-HAND**
+**TASK AT HAND**
-Built data visualizations on MS Power BI post which I built a logit classification model to predict what variables determine a satisfactory travel experience and how accurately can a passenger's feedback be predicted so that the airline can improve its services accordingly.
+Built data visualizations on MS Power BI post which I built a logit classification model to predict what variables determine a satisfactory or a dissatisfactory travel experience and how accurately can a passenger's feedback be predicted so that the airline can improve its services accordingly.

 Data visualizations on MS Power BI: